 If you’re thinking about getting dental implants to replace your missing teeth, you’re likely already aware of the many benefits they offer: better oral health, long lifespan, and more security—just to name a few!
 But do you actually know what the process will be like?
 Or what the parts of a dental implant are?
 Understanding this information will help prepare you so that you have fewer surprises during your treatment.
-In this post, learn about how dental implants are placed and what each of the parts of your dental implants do.
+In this post, you’ll learn about how dental implants are placed and what role each of the parts plays.

 When you and your dentist have determined that dental implants are the right choice for you, they will surgically insert an implant post, or a titanium screw, into the missing tooth’s socket under the gumline to replace the root.
 Just like its natural root counterpart, the post stimulates the jawbone to grow and surround it, a process called osteointegration.
 This is what gives dental implants their firm, secure foundation.
 It can take several months for the post to become fully fused with the jaw bone.
 Although this part of the dental implant isn’t visible, it plays a critical role for the replacement’s effectiveness and longevity.

-Once the bone and tissues have healed and supported the post, the abutment is placed to connect the post to the dental restoration that goes on top later.
-This small metal attachment piece typically protrudes a little out of the gums before being covered by the restoration.
+Once the bone and tissues have healed and bonded to the post, the abutment is placed to connect the post to the dental restoration that goes on top later.
+This small metal attachment piece typically protrudes a little out of the gums.
 There are several kinds of abutments, and the type you need depends on the restoration that will be used.
-Once the abutment is set, your dentist will take impressions of your mouth to create your custom restoration.
-While you wait for the restoration to be crafted, they may place a temporary restoration.
+Once the abutment is set, your dentist will take impressions of your mouth to create your custom dental prosthetic.
+While you wait for the restoration to be crafted, they may place a temporary one.